Ada-Audio/audio_base/README.md

 Note that you can use the `--branch` option to retrieve a specific version — for example: `--branch 1.0.0`.

+### Integration with your project

+This section describes how to manually integrate the Library into your GPRbuild project.
+If you're using ALIRE, please refer to the next section.

-Then, you have to include the Library in your GPRbuild project by adding the following line:
+You can include the Library in your GPRbuild project by adding the following
+line:

 ```
 with "audio_base.gpr";